steforster/Remact.Net/README.md

 * The protocol layer serializes the return type of the called method and sends it as a response

+**Assemblies**

+* Remact.Net.dll: The remote actors library.
+It has dependencies to Alchemy and Newtonsoft.Json.
+* Remact.Catalog.exe: The remact catalog application for desktop systems.
+* Remact.DesktopApp.dll: A helper library for desktop systems.

 How to build and test Remact.Net
 --------------------------------